TimothyFothergill/TimothyFothergill/README.md

 - ⚡ Fun fact: ...
 -->

 - 🔭 In my spare time, I'm currently working on a prototype for an RPG.
+Next system to make: Crafting.
 - 🌱 I’m currently learning more about Scala in the daytime, Unity3D in the evenings.
 - ⚡ Fun fact: I used to run a social group in the UK.
 We met and played board games.
+It was a good time!